Baptistemontan/leptos_i18n/docs/book/src/declare/05_foreign_keys.md

 This will replace `$t(hello_world)` by the value of the key `hello_world`, making `reuse` equal to `"message: Hello World!"`.

-You can point to any key other than ranges and keys containing subkeys.
+You can point to any key other than keys containing subkeys.

 To point to subkeys, you give the path by separating the key by `.`: `$t(key.subkey.subsubkey)`.